-If you are ready to take your design experience and training to the next level, or are interested in bringing skills from other disciplines into conversation with design research, then the University of Illinois graduate Graphic Design program is the place for you.
+If you are ready to take your design experience and training to the next level, or are interested in bringing skills from other disciplines into conversation with design research, then the University of Illinois, Urbana-Champaign graduate Graphic Design program is the place for you.

-Graduate studies in Graphic Design offer unique opportunities to work with University of Illinois’s world-class researchers in many areas like Afro-futurism, equity-centered design, sustainability, and the fight against human trafficking.
-Students in the program become part of ongoing projects in Champaign and around the world.
-Examples of current faculty projects include the design of virtual reality narratives, multimodal interfaces for social computing, sustainable materials, artificial intelligence for self-driving trains, and peacemaking in Colombia’s post-conflict jungle zones.
+Graduate studies in Graphic Design focus on interdisciplinary making for research and practice in responsible innovation.
+We provide unique opportunities to work with University of Illinois’s world-class researchers in multiple areas including: Afro-futurism, equity-centered design, sustainability, and the fight against human trafficking.
+Students in the program participate in ongoing projects in Urbana-Champaign and around the world.
+Current faculty projects include the design of virtual reality narratives, multimodal interfaces for social computing, sustainable materials, and social innovation.

 The program consists of three years of coursework totaling 64 credit hours, culminating in a research report and gallery show.
 For a curriculum-advising plan, see here.
 Since the MFA is currently recognized as the terminal degree in design throughout much of the U.S., the expectations for quality of research are usually higher than for other Masters programs, where a PhD might be expected to follow.
 MFA Graphic Design graduates at University of Illinois make a significant contribution to the real-world impact of design research.